Brandin Cooks: 2018 season

-Cooks finished the regular season with 80 receptions for a career-high 1,204 yards and five touchdowns in 16 games and starts.
-He also rushed 10 times for 68 yards and a rushing touchdown.

-The Rams finished atop the NFC West and earned the #2-seed for the NFC Playoffs.
-In the Divisional Round against the Dallas Cowboys, Cooks recorded four catches for 65 yards and a five-yard rush in a 30–22 victory.
-In the NFC Championship Game against the Saints, Cooks had seven receptions for 107 yards in a 26–23 overtime road victory to reach Super Bowl LIII.
-It was his second straight Super Bowl appearance and the Rams faced off against Cooks' former team, the New England Patriots.
-In the Super Bowl, Cooks caught eight passes for 120 yards, but the Rams lost 13–3 in the lowest-scoring Super Bowl in history.
+Cooks finished the regular season with 80 receptions for a career-high 1,204 yards and five touchdowns to go along with 10 carries for 68 yards and a touchdown in 16 games and starts.
+The Rams finished atop the NFC West and earned the #2-seed in the playoffs.
+In the Divisional Round against the Dallas Cowboys, Cooks recorded four receptions for 65 yards and a five-yard rush during the 30–22 victory.
+During the NFC Championship Game against the Saints, Cooks had seven receptions for 107 yards in a 26–23 overtime road victory to reach Super Bowl LIII.
+It was his second straight Super Bowl appearance, and the Rams faced off against Cooks' former team, the Patriots.
+During the Super Bowl, Cooks caught eight passes for 120 yards, but the Rams lost 13–3 in the lowest-scoring Super Bowl in history.
 Cooks had three chances at scoring pivotal receiving touchdowns in the game.
 On the first attempt, Cooks was wide open in the endzone and the play was broken up by Jason McCourty at the end.
 The second was a drop by Cooks in the endzone when the Rams were trailing by seven with over four minutes left.
 The last occurred on the next play when Goff threw a pressured pass to Cooks that ended up being under thrown and picked off by Stephon Gilmore.

 2019 season

-In Week 3 against the Cleveland Browns, Cooks caught eight passes for 112 yards and had an eight-yard rush in the 20–13 road victory on NBC Sunday Night Football.
-During a narrow Week 5 30–29 road loss against the Seattle Seahawks on Thursday Night Football, Cooks had to leave the game to be evaluated for a concussion.
-Three weeks later against the Cincinnati Bengals in London, he suffered a concussion after taking a helmet-to-helmet hit from Jessie Bates during the first quarter.
+During Week 3 against the Cleveland Browns, Cooks caught eight passes for 112 yards and had an eight-yard rush in the 20–13 road victory on NBC Sunday Night Football.
+Two weeks later against the Seahawks on Thursday Night Football, he had to leave the 30–29 road loss to be evaluated for a concussion.
+During Week 8 against the Bengals in London, Cooks suffered a concussion after taking a helmet-to-helmet hit from Jessie Bates during the first quarter.
 The Rams went on to win 24–10 and Cooks missed the next two games due to the concussion.
 He returned in Week 12 against the Baltimore Ravens.

 Cooks finished the 2019 season with 42 receptions for 583 yards and two touchdowns in 14 games and starts, all his lowest totals since his rookie season in 2014.
 The Rams went 9–7 but missed the playoffs.

 Houston Texans

-On April 10, 2020, Cooks and a 2022 fourth-round draft pick were traded to the Houston Texans in exchange for the Texans second-round draft pick, which was later used on Van Jefferson, in the 2020 NFL Draft.
+On April 10, 2020, Cooks and a 2022 fourth-round draft pick were traded to the Texans in exchange for the Texans second-round draft pick, which was later used on Van Jefferson, in the 2020 NFL draft.